viniciussalvarenga/viniciussalvarenga/README.md

 ## Olá, mundo!
 Bem vindo ao meu perfil!
-###

 - 📷 Looking for a job
-- 🌱 I’m currently learning new programming languages and improving the ones I already know!
+- 🌱 I’m constantly learning new programming languages and improving the ones I already know!
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: Before trying to be a programmer, I was looking forward to be a Physicist!